 As initial consideration for the collaboration, Vertex paid us \$70 million upfront including an equity investment in us through the purchase of 3,059,695 shares of our Series B-1 preferred stock.
-In connection with its equity investment, Vertex holds certain rights to invest, in its sole discretion, in future private placements or public securities offerings by Kymera, on a pro rata basis and subject to certain conditions.

 Under the Vertex Agreement, the parties established a joint advisory committee, or JAC.
 The JAC will, among other responsibilities, review and oversee, certain strategic activities performed under the Vertex Agreement, including reviewing the research plan and budget for the research activities and reviewing the research activities performed by each party.